Transcript - EP31. Dr. Susan Komives

 Episode Title: 31.
 Dr. Susan Komives

-Summary: Host Stuart Brown chats Dr. Susan Komives.
+Summary: Host Stuart Brown chats with Dr. Susan Komives.
 She is professor emerita from the student affairs graduate program at the University of Maryland, College Park.

 Stuart Brown: Welcome to Student Affairs One Thing, a podcast that asks a simple question of seasoned student affairs professionals - what is one thing you have learned that has helped shape your professional career?
 I'm your host Stuart Brown, the developer of StudentAffairs.com.
 One of the most accessed websites by student affairs professionals.
 On our pages we have the most cost effective job postings, listing hundreds of open student services positions and a wide range of webinars.